karolinaCodes/Junior/planning/ROUTE_PLANNING.md

 ## Job page

-- Authenticate (check for cookie)
 - getDevById (for cookie)
 - getJobById (JOIN employers)

 ## Gig page

-- Authenticate (check for cookie)
 - getDevById (for cookie)
 - getGigById (JOIN employers)

 ## New Job

-- Authenticate (check for cookie)
 - addJob WHERE employer_id = :id (POST /new)

 ## New Gig page

-- Authenticate (check for cookie)
 - addGig WHERE employer_id = :id (POST /new)

 ## New Project page

-- Authenticate (check for cookie)
 - addProject WHERE junior_dev_id = :id (POST /new)